 #18 - Global fossil CO2 gas emissions rose 62% between 1990 and 2019[ref]

 Carbon dioxide emissions result from the combustion of fossil fuels and indirectly from power plants.
-With 62% of these emissions resulting from direct fossil fuel combustion used during industrial processes.
+62% of these emissions result from direct fossil fuel combustion used during industrial processes.
 The remaining emissions result from electricity generation for motors, electric furnaces, ovens, lighting, and other applications.

 #19 - The growth of fossil fuel emissions has slowed to around 1% per year in the last decade.
 Down from 3% annual growth during the 2000s[ref]

 This near-zero-emissions growth shows that a decline in the effect of carbon dioxide is possible.
-Yet, in the early 2010s, this decrease did not stabilize, which means climate change worsens.
+Yet, in the early 2010s, this decrease did not stabilize, which means climate change worsened.

 #20 - During the lockdown in early April 2020, daily global fossil CO2 emissions dropped 17% compared to mean daily estimates in 2019[ref]

 2020 recorded the biggest drop in carbon emissions in a long time since world war II.
 Emissions from vehicles, industries, and air travel ramped down substantially in the hardest-hit nations.
-There may be an increase in carbon emission if all the industries and human activities start again as was.
+There may be an increase in carbon emissions if all the industries and human activities start again.

 #21 - Fossil fuel-related emissions are responsible for about 70% of the climate cooling by anthropogenic aero-solutions3

-Aircraft engines emit gases and particles which alter the atmospheric gases and may increase cirrus cloudiness, all of which contribute to climate change.
+Aircraft engines emit gases and particles that alter the atmospheric gases and may increase cirrus cloudiness, contributing to climate change.